Day 1 - Hampton, Virginia

 Discover how Hampton became America's Gateway and critical to four centuries of national history at the Hampton History Museum.
 Ten galleries include dramatic moments on the world stage including the American Revolution, the War of 1812 and the American Civil War.

 Enjoy Lunch on the Hampton waterfront before setting sail on the Miss Hampton II.
 This double-decked tour boat offers narrated cruises of the Hampton Roads harbor and the Chesapeake Bay.
 View Blackbeard's Point, Fort Monroe and make a stop at the island fortress, Fort Wool.
-See the awesome gray fleet at the world's largest naval installation, Norfolk Naval Base.
-Hear about the battle of the Ironclads fought on the waters we cruise.

 After the cruise you can shop and dine at Peninsula Town Center or enjoy a "dinnertainment" at the Grey Goose Tea Room for "Swingtime Canteen."